Dumbbell pullovers can offer many benefits but you may want other options. What are some alternatives to dumbbell pullovers with similar benefits?

 Dumbbell pullovers are a resistance training exercise where you lie down on a weight bench and move a dumbbell from behind you to over your body with slightly stretched arms.
 You can also use other free weights, machines, and resistance bands.

-This exercise is mainly done to isolate either your lower chest muscles or your latissimus dorsi back muscles depending on how wide you hold your elbows.
+This exercise is mainly done to work your lower chest muscles or your latissimus dorsi back muscles depending on how wide you hold your elbows.

-In turn, that means that dumbbell pullovers can help you build muscle mass, burn calories, and offer other typical exercise benefits.
+In turn, that means that the dumbbell pullover benefits include helping you build muscle mass, burning calories, and offering other positive resistance training effects.

 Whether you don’t enjoy dumbbell pullovers, you want to do an exercise without a weight bench, or you want an alternative for any other reason, these alternatives to dumbbell pullovers can offer you some or all of the same benefits.